dangbert/dangbert.github.io/content/blog/ultimate-terraform-tutorial.md

 The structure should be familiar given what we learned about the standard module structure above.
 And **the main conceptual difference from the code we created in part1 of the tutorial is that this module is intended to be reusable**, we can instantiate essentially infinite instances of it to create many static websites.
 One advantage of resusable Terraform modules thus is the ability to create multiple instances of your infrastructure (e.g. allowing you to maintain production/staging/test/dev environments)!
 Also, your application may require many instances of a given resource (e.g. several S3 buckets or ECS instances), so being able to abstract away the configuration for a given piece of instracture into a module, allows you to avoid duplicating code.

-2. Now lets instantiate an instances of this module and deploy a static website!
+2. Now let's instantiate an instances of this module and deploy a static website!

+TODO

 ## Part 3: Advanced Terraform and Beyond
 >What follows is a selection of more advanced Terraform features / uses intended as a cheatsheet and quick starting point.
 Please see/search the Terraform documentation in detail for more info.